qppd/IoT-Bike-Tracker/README.md

 ### Hardware Assembly

-1. Solder the 18650 batteries to the charging module.
+1. Solder the 18650 batteries to the 2S BMS module.
-2. Connect the solar panel to the charging module input.
+2. Connect the solar panel to boost converter module input.
-3. Use boost converters to supply 3.3V to NodeMCU, GPS, and GSM modules.
+3. Use boost converters to supply 8.4v to 2S BMS.
 4. Connect Neo6m GPS and SIM800L to NodeMCU as per the wiring diagram (see below).
 5. Assemble all components into the 3D-printed case and clamp securely to your bike.